 Hoodoo.
 Rhymes with voodoo.
-Doesn’t it sounds magical?
-Like a place where someone has cast a spell!
+Doesn’t it sound magical, like a place where someone has cast a spell!
 Well, Bryce canyon national park sure is a fascinating and extraordinary place.

 This national park has few marked and maintained hiking trails which are visible from the viewing points —pinkish trails zigzagging among the hoodoos.